-Wisconsin Department of Agriculture, Trade and Consumer Protection Division of Animal Health P.O.
-Box 8911
+Wisconsin Department of Agriculture, Trade and Consumer Protection Division of Animal Health

-(b) The department may extend a deadline under par. (a) for good cause, but may not extend a deadline under par. (a) 1. by more than 15 days.

-- (c) An animal owner may request an indemnity under s.
-95.25 (5), Stats., for a tuberculosis reactor slaughtered according to par. (a) 1.
+- (b) The department may extend a deadline under par. (a) for good cause, but may not extend a deadline under par. (a) by more than 15 days. - (c) An animal owner may request an indemnity under s.
+95.25 (5), Stats., for a tuberculosis reactor slaughtered according to pars. (a) and (b).
 The animal owner shall file the request with the department, on a form provided by the department.
 The owner shall include, with the request, a slaughter confirmation signed by an authorized employee of the department or the federal bureau.
-An animal owner does not qualify for an indemnity if the owner fails to comply with par. (a). - (7) SLAUGHTER INSPECTION OF TUBERCULOSIS SUSPECTS.
+An animal owner does not qualify for an indemnity if the owner fails to comply with pars. (a) and (b). - (7) SLAUGHTER INSPECTION OF TUBERCULOSIS SUSPECTS.
 A tuberculosis suspect, if slaughtered, shall be slaughtered and inspected according to the tuberculosis uniform methods and rules.